des256/echidna/doc/README.md

 **The Bubble** - Echidna introduces the bubble, a virtual space for people to collaborate using the same app with any hardware.
 A bubble can map onto reality, for instance, onto a table in a conference room.
 Security and privacy inside a bubble are very important for Echidna.

 **Human Interaction Events** - Next to bubbles, Echidna adds a whole bunch of new human interaction events to the already available mouse, touch and keyboard.
-This includes body language, facial expressions, speech, hand gestures, eye tracking, etc.
+This includes body language, facial expressions, speech, hand gestures, eye tracking, etc. Apps can and should respond to all of them, wherever sensible.
+In a bubble, one global understanding is maintained, of the users and their subsequently generated events.

-**Complete Sharing of Resources** - Echidna also introduces inside a bubble.
-Users with different kinds of hardware can use all available resources from the bubble.
+**Complete Sharing of Resources** - Echidna also introduces complete sharing of resources inside a bubble.
+Users with different kinds of hardware can use all available resources from the other users in the bubble seemlessly.
 Code can automatically migrate between platforms to optimize the overall experience for the team.
 This can be for interactive reasons, but also to improve performance, battery usage, etc.

 Echidna prefers not to use any cloud computation, but that might not always be achievable or practical.

 ## Challenges

+One of the biggest challenges is the networking layer, where everyone in the bubble needs to be able to send and receive the important information smoothly.
+Initially, it will use a subscribe/publish system, sharing topics around, much like ROS.
+Later, this communication can be refined to include various kinds of streaming and shared memory solutions.

 Echidna is definitively not synchronous in a way that, for instance, Croquet is.
 This means there will be a whole bunch of event synchronization challenges inside a bubble.

-One of the biggest challenges is the networking layer, where everyone in the bubble needs to be able to send and receive the important information smoothly.
+Events originate depending on which hardware has the best capabilities (and which camera is best positioned).

 Then there is 3D representation, which is a Vulkan-like (or even Vulkan itself) API, followed by a ThreeJS-like API for scene graph management.